klauskira07/klauskira07/README.md

 - 👋 Hi, I’m @klauskira07
-- 👀 I’m interested in coding.
+- 👀 I’m a freelancer interested in coding.
 - 🌱 I’m currently learning at ALx Africa Software Engineer Program.
-And in appendix VueJs, Flutter and Laravel Php.
+And in appendix Flutter with Firebase and Laravel Php.
 - 💞️ I’m looking to collaborate on any innovative project.
 - 📫 How to reach me : +25771262162, +25768366895.